agrogan1/Stata/README.md

 * `cohensdi`: A program to calculate Cohen's d (for use in meta-analysis)
 * `michigan`: A graph scheme with University of Michigan colors
 * `unicef`: A graph scheme with official UNICEF colors
+* `unicef2`: A graph scheme with slightly re-ordered official UNICEF colors to improve presentation

 ## Installing and Using the Michigan Graph Scheme